osic/ref-impl-kolla/documents/3-osic-deploy-kolla.md

 Intro
 ------

 This document summarizes the steps to deploy an openstack cloud from the Openstack Kolla documentation.
-If you want to customize your deployment, please visit the Openstack Kolla documentation website at [OSA](http://docs.openstack.org/developer/kolla/)
+If you want to customize your deployment, please visit the Openstack Kolla documentation website at [Openstack Kolla](http://docs.openstack.org/developer/kolla/)

 #### Environment